Centre proposes integrated development of highway infrastructure

 Centre proposes integrated development of highway infrastructure2 min read .
-Updated: 05 Apr 2022, 01:00 AM IST
+05 Apr 2022

 - The development comes at a time when the government is giving a major emphasis on infrastructure development